 My research of the language began in 1992.
 In 2015, I did a site-specific installation at the location of the historic synagogue of Groningen, curated by Ronit Eden, This project opened the door to a personal journey of discovering my Dutch-Jewish heritage.

-More recent projects in 2023 "Abandoned Schoolyard", by curator Ronit Eden, music composition by Amit Gur, at Etty Hillesum Centrum, and the planned project for 2024-2025, "Memory Boxes" with the collaboration of curator Birgitta Bliterswijk and composer Amit Gur
+More recent projects in 2023 include "Abandoned Schoolyard", by curator Ronit Eden, and music composition by Amit Gur, at Etty Hillesum Centrum.

-at the newly renovated Holocaust Museum in Amsterdam by the use of old archival material a landscape of events that took place during the period of the second world war reappears in the form of larger-than-life paintings accompanied by Hebrew texts added in a halo form to the subjects in the paintings.
+by the use of old archival material a landscape of events that took place during the period of the Second World War reappears in the form of larger-than-life paintings accompanied by Hebrew texts added in a halo form to the subjects in the paintings.

-sound and sound narration accompanied the work.
+sound and sound narration accompany the work.

 in these series, I create a network of personal stories that are woven throughout time.